BananaAccounting/QtPurchasingExample/README.md

 Implementing In-App purchases for PlayStore using [Qt Purchasing](http://doc.qt.io/qt-5/qtpurchasing-index.html) is pretty simple and straightforward.

-We will assume that the application is ready to be deployed on an android device (if that's not the case, see [here](http://doc.qt.io/qt-5/androidgs.html)).
+We will assume that the application is ready to be deployed on an android device (if that's not the case, see [here](http://doc.qt.io/qt-5/androidgs.html))

 ## Getting started
-First off we want to add the Qt Purchasing library to the .pro file of the project, by adding this line to the file.
+First off we want to add the Qt Purchasing library to the .pro file of the project, by adding this line to the file

 	QT += purchasing

-Then we want to include the library in the classes that will use it.
+Then we want to include the library in the classes that will use it

 	#include <QtPurchasing>

-We want to create a global instance of [QInAppStore](https://doc.qt.io/Qt-5/qinappstore.html), which we will use to purchase or register items.
+We want to create a global instance of [QInAppStore](https://doc.qt.io/Qt-5/qinappstore.html), which we will use to purchase or register items

 	QInAppStore inAppStore = new QInAppStore(this);

 ## Connections
-We need to setup the connections needed to make in-app purchases work, so we will mark down slots for when a correct product is registered, when an unknown product is registered and when transactions are handled.
+We need to setup the connections needed to make in-app purchases work, so we will mark down slots for when a correct product is registered, when an unknown product is registered and when transactions are handled

 	connect(myStore, SIGNAL(productRegistered(QInAppProduct*)),
             this, SLOT(handleCorrectProduct(QInAppProduct*)));